zedif/julia-introduction/episodes/06-packages.md

 exercises: 0
 ---

-While the module is an organizational unit within a project, packages are the distribution units of packages.
+While the module is an organizational unit within a project, packages are the distribution units of Julia.

 ## Dependency Management